Create custom Linux Commands

 $ sudo visudo

-Search secure-path=
+Search for secure-path=

 and append our folder: